DC293/DC293.github.io/_machine-learning/Decision-trees.md

 This process of splitting continues recursively, using different features at each step.
 Eventually, we reach a point where further splitting is unnecessary, and we arrive at a leaf node.
 At this point, we count the majority label in the leaf, and any new, unlabeled data point reaching that leaf is classified according to the majority label.

 ## Gini impurity
-Consider the two trees below.
-Which tree would be more useful as a model that tries to predict whether someone would get an A in a class?
+Consider the two decision trees below.
+Which tree would be more useful for predicting whether someone would get a mortgage offer?

 <p align="center">
   <img src="/assets/images/Decision tree.png" alt="loss" width="500">
 </p>

-Let’s say you use the top tree.
-You’ll end up at a leaf node where the label is up for debate.
-The training data has labels from both classes!
-If you use the bottom tree, you’ll end up at a leaf where there’s only one type of label.
-There’s no debate at all!
-We’d be much more confident about our classification if we used the bottom tree.
+The top tree creates some uncertainty as the training data has labels from both classes.
+The bottom tree splits the data much more evenly and ends up with a leaf with only one class label.
+We’d be much more confident about our prediction using the bottom tree.

-This idea can be quantified by calculating the Gini impurity of a set of data points.
-To find the Gini impurity, start at 1 and subtract the squared percentage of each label in the set.
-For example, if a data set had three items of class A and one item of class B, the Gini impurity of the set would be
+To measure the level of uncertainty we can calculate the Gini impurity.
+To calculate the Gini impurity of a set of data points, start at 1, then subtract the sum of the squared percentages of each class in the set.
+For example, if a dataset contains three items from class A and one item from class B, the Gini impurity would be:

 $$
-1-(\frac{3}{4})^2\-(\frac{1}{4})^2\=0.35
+1-(\frac{3}{4})^2\-(\frac{1}{4})^2\=0.375
 $$

-If a data set has only one class, you’d end up with a Gini impurity of 0.
-The lower the impurity, the better the decision tree!
+Values with low impurity are most desirable, which is indicated by a value close to 0.
+If a data set has only one class, like our bottom tree example, you’d end up with a Gini impurity of 0.

+##
 ```python
 ```